Starting to “minimize” seems like it is more than downsizing or decluttering, it sounds like a mindset.

 A minimalist can mean “deciding what is important in your life and recognizing happiness.” – That’s for me.

 I can’t speak for all of you, but I kind of like the idea of being a minimalist.
-I have way too much stuff!
-I am afraid many of us have too much of our lives valuing material possessions.
+We have way too much stuff!
+Frankly, I am afraid many of us have spent more time valuing materials possessions than we’d like to admit.

 (This post may contain affiliate links, view our disclosure policy for details.)